 It’s not just laptops and PCs that can get infected by viruses, malware and spyware – phones can too.

-You wouldn’t think twice about installing antivirus software to protect the information stored on your computer, so why should your phone be any different?
+You wouldn’t think twice about installing antivirus software to protect the info stored on your computer, so why should your phone be any different?

 Manufacturers like Samsung and Huawei have pre-installed antivirus protection, but you can get antivirus apps too.
 They work in the same way as antivirus software and screen your phone, checking for any threats or harmful software that you may have downloaded by mistake.
 If you find anything suspicious, you can remove it using the app too.